Home page of properties for sale, Leros

 In certain weather conditions, the ferry calls into Agia Marina instead of Lakki

-Ferries to Leros are operated by Blue Star (the boat may be the Blue Star I or Blue Star II) and usually call into the port of Lakki.
+Ferries to Leros are operated by Blue Star Ferries and usually call into the port of Lakki.

-Of course, you can also buy tickets for the catamaran and ferry at agents on Rhodes, Kos or Leros.
-See the links page for details.
+You can also buy tickets for the catamaran and ferry at agents on Rhodes, Kos or Leros.

-Option 3 - fly to Samos and then take a hydrofoil (flying dolphin) to Leros
+Option 3 – fly to Samos and then take the catamaran to Leros

-Note: all details correct, to the best of my knowledge, at July 2012, but prices and timetables are subject to change
+Note: all details correct, to the best of my knowledge (updated April 2023), but prices and timetables are subject to change.